sumitsingh2001/GSIV23_SUMIT_SINGH/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-# My Awesome Movie App
+# My Awesome GSIV Movie App

-Welcome to **My Awesome Movie App**!
+Welcome to **GSIV Movie app**!
 This is a React-based web application that allows users to explore and search for movies using The Movie Database (TMDb) API.

 # My Awesome Movie App

-Welcome to **My Awesome Movie App**!
+Welcome to **My Awesome GSIV Movie App**!
 This is a React-based web application that allows users to explore and search for movies using The Movie Database (TMDb) API.

 ## Table of Contents